Mimi E. Lam

 - Postal AddressPostboks 78055020 BERGEN

-- Participatory research and community engagement at the marine science-policy interface using a post-normal science approach.
+- Participatory research at the marine science-society-policy nexus.

 I was also profiled in the Society for Conservation Biology news blog and University of Bergen and University of British Columbia (UBC) press releases when I received the Conservation Beacon Award and Marie Skłodowska-Curie Fellowship.